Deltares/hydromt_wflow/docs/user_guide/5_setup_methods/setup_ponding.rst

 and groundwater recharge**.
 Although such measures differ in form and scale, their effect is to slow overland flow, increase residence time, and promote re-infiltration into the soil.

-To better represent these processes, new functionality has been added to the wflow model.
+The wflow model has functionality to represent these processes.
 First, **re-infiltration of overland flow** is now allowed, enabling water that would previously be routed laterally downstream to infiltrate back into the soil.
 Second, a **ponding threshold** has been implemented: below a specified water depth, overland flow does not move laterally